-- to multiple destinations (\rightarrow Destination Set) - only during a pre-defined time set (\rightarrow Time Set) - only for specific callers (\rightarrow Source Set)
+- to multiple destinations (\rightarrow Destination Set) - only during a pre-defined time set (\rightarrow Time Set) - only for specific callers (\rightarrow Source Set) - only for specific callee (\rightarrow B-Number Set)

 If you want to define such more detailed call forwarding rules, you need to change into the Advanced View when editing your call forward.
-There, you can select multiple Destination Set - Time Set - Source Set triples that determine all conditions under which the call will be forwarded.
+There, you can select multiple Destination Set - Time Set - Source Set - B-Number Set groups that determine all conditions under which the call will be forwarded.